Simhyeon/gcalc/README.md

 First, simulation is not calculation.
 The major reasoning of this crate is about expectation and calibration, especially game development in mind.

-Second, existing calculators only consider fixed value of probabilty.
-However there are plenty of contents that utilize bonus probabilty on specific steps and there are some gachas that have different probabilty for different situations.
+Second, existing calculators only consider fixed value of probability.
+However there are plenty of contents that utilize bonus probability on specific steps and there are some gachas that have different probability for different situations.

 Third, those are hard to integrate with other systems.
 Most of them are either